TorchedArchive/Lunaria/README.md

 %hostname% - The name of the computer.
 %cwd% - The current directory you are in.
 %cwf% - Name of the folder you are currently in.
-%ver% - ONLY FOR motd.
-Shows the version of Kanna.
+%ver% - Shows the version of Lunaria.
 ```